 2. Take 1 tablespoon (15 ml) of caprylic acid up to three times per day during fasting

 This is more of a hack than a requirement.
 Caprylic acid is a medium chain fatty acid that has various health benefits.
 It’s a unique fat, in the sense that the brain cells can use it as energy (mostly, brain cells only use sugar or ketones to function properly).

 Caprylic acid can also be easily converted into ketones by the body, so when you take caprylic acid during fasting, you can get into ketosis faster and increase ketone levels.

-Another benefit is that caprylic acid contains some calories (15 ml of caprylic acid per day corresponds to 300 calories), so your body still has a little bit of energy.
+Another benefit is that caprylic acid contains some calories (15 ml, or one tablespoon of caprylic acid per day corresponds to 130 calories), so your body still has a little bit of energy.
 That way, you reduce the stress of too much fasting on the body, and reduce the muscle breakdown and muscle aches and cramps.

 Fasting is a great way to improve health, slow down aging, and reduce the risk of many aging-related diseases, like heart disease, type 2 diabetes and even Alzheimer’s and cancer.